pycompression/xopen/README.rst

 greater 3, so if no external tool is available or ``threads`` has been set to 0, Python’s built-in ``gzip.open`` is used.

+When writing a gzip file (with any of the supported methods), it is written without timestamp and without the name of the original file (this corresponds to the ``gzip -n`` command-line option).
+Since `igzip adjusts its algorithm depending on the CPU architecture <https://github.com/intel/isa-l/issues/140#issuecomment-634877966>`_, reproducible output is achieved only between runs on the same machine.

 For xz files, a pipe to the ``xz`` program is used because it has built-in support for multithreaded compression.

 For bz2 files, `pbzip2 (parallel bzip2) <http://compression.ca/pbzip2/>`_ is used.